跳轉至主目錄

 • Ability to retain key breeding stock in tough seasons

-• Rest country to maintain variety and avoid over-grazing
+• Rest country to maintain variety and avoid over-grazing.

 Telemetry systems and remote water management have been developed and tested for pastoral areas, with significant success and savings of labour in monitoring of watering points, in particular.
 The case study outlined below demonstrates the main benefits in setting up such a system.